balzac-lang/balzac-doc/docs/source/expressions.rst

 Signatures
 ^^^^^^^^^^
-Signatures are sequences of hexadecimal data, whose type is :btm:`signature`.
+Signatures are sequences of hexadecimal data, whose type is :balzac:`signature`.
-Signatures are represented using the prefix :btm:`sig:` followed by the raw data in hexadecimal format.
+Signatures are represented using the prefix :balzac:`sig:` followed by the raw data in hexadecimal format.
 The number of digits is not limited but must be even.

 .. code-block:: btm